Advising and Registration in Your First Year

 2000 vs. 4000 level courses

-You might think of 2000 level courses as a space to wrestle with the foundational concepts and 4000 level courses as a space to incorporate, engage, and challenge those concept in your own terms.
+You might think of 2000-level courses as a space to wrestle with the foundational concepts and 4000-level courses as a space to incorporate, engage, and challenge those concepts in your own terms.

 A Liberal Arts Education—Depth and Breadth